From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Experiments

-We examine whether FAT exhibits a predictable and sustained scaling behavior, as suggested by its theoretical generalization bound (Theorem~\ref{thm:generalization}).
-Specifically, we investigate if performance improves systematically with model capacity under fixed feature semantics—a signature of structured and controllable scalability.

-To this end, we evaluate a series of FAT variants scaled from 50M to 1.5B parameters, trained on the same dataset with consistent hyperparameters and infrastructure.
+We examine whether FAT exhibits predictable scaling behavior, where performance improves systematically with capacity under fixed feature semantics, as suggested by its theoretical generalization bound (Theorem~\ref{thm:generalization}).
+To this end, we evaluate a series of FAT variants scaled from 50M to 1.5B dense (non-embedding) parameters, trained on the same dataset with consistent hyperparameters and infrastructure.
 As shown in Figure~\ref{fig:scaling}, $\Delta$AUC increases monotonically with parameter count across three orders of magnitude, following a power-law trend.
 The observed relationship is well-characterized by the empirical function:

-No saturation is observed within the tested range, indicating that FAT continues to benefit from increased capacity—an uncommon property in CTR models, where unstructured architectures often plateau or degrade under scale~\cite{zhang2024wukong,zhai2024actions,zhu2025rankmixer}.
+No saturation is observed within the tested range, indicating that FAT continues to benefit from increased capacity---an uncommon property in CTR models, where unstructured architectures often plateau or degrade under scale~\cite{DBLP:conf/icml/ZhangLCNLLZHYWP24,DBLP:conf/icml/ZhaiLLWLCGGGHLS24,DBLP:conf/cikm/ZhuFZJWHDWZGYCC25}.

-This smooth scaling behavior aligns with Theorem~\ref{thm:generalization}, which establishes that FAT's effective complexity grows as $\mathcal{O}(Fd^2 + F^2)$, independent of token vocabulary size $n$.
-By constraining expressive capacity to field-aware interaction pathways, FAT ensures that additional parameters refine semantically meaningful patterns rather than overfit sparse combinations.
-As a result, capacity expansion—achieved here through increased embedding dimension and depth—translates into consistent gains.

-It is important to clarify that $F$ defines the \emph{interaction topology}, not a direct scaling dimension.
-Increasing $F$ alters the input schema and introduces new combinatorial challenges, falling outside the regime of standard scaling laws.
-In contrast, the trend in Figure~\ref{fig:scaling} reflects \emph{intra-schema scalability}: performance improves predictably as representational fidelity deepens within a fixed structural foundation.
+This smooth scaling behavior aligns with Theorem~\ref{thm:generalization}, which establishes that FAT's complexity grows as $\mathcal{O}(Fd^2 + F^2)$, independent of token vocabulary size $n$.
+By constraining expressive capacity to field-aware interaction pathways, FAT ensures additional parameters refine meaningful patterns rather than overfitting.
+Importantly, we clarify that $F$ defines the interaction topology, not a scaling dimension.
+Unlike standard scaling, increasing $F$ fundamentally alters the input schema.
+Thus, the observed trend in Figure~\ref{fig:scaling} reflects \textit{intra-schema scalability}: performance improves predictably as representational fidelity deepens within this fixed structural foundation.

-Further ablation shows that removing field-decomposed projections disrupts this scaling trend (Section \ref{sec:ablation}), confirming that the observed behavior arises from architectural design, not mere parameter inflation.